-The methods of stealing the identity are not limited, there are lots of ways thieves could take your valuable information.
-Below are the some common and most used methods of online identity theft.
+The methods of stealing an identity are not limited, there are lots of ways thieves could take your valuable information.
+Below are some common and most used methods of online identity theft.

 Phishing is when cybercriminals send emails to several users pretending a financial organization or government institution.
 These emails create fear or curiosity among the users so that they take action mentioned in the email.